Eurydia/notes-on-clean-programming-language/content/_index.md

 1 + 1  // applied as an operator
 ```

-To invoke an operator as an ordinary function, the operator name must be placed inside parentheses, and in front of its argument.
+To invoke an operator as an ordinary function, the operator name must be placed inside parentheses, and in front of its arguments.

 ```
 // Language: Clean